aschwaighofer/swift-evolution/proposals/0000-unsafe-guaranteed.md

 This proposal suggests to add another method `withUnsafeGuaranteedValue` to `Unmanaged` that accepts a closure.
 Calling this method is akin to making an assertion about the guaranteed lifetime of the instance for the delinated scope of the method invocation.
+The closure is passed the unmanaged reference as a managed reference.

 ```swift
   func doSomething(u : Unmanged<Owned>) {